 "Sentiero Degli Dei": the path of the gods

-The "Sentiero Degli Dei" starts at the main square of Bomerano and leads with wonderful viewpoints and great views slightly downhill to "Nocelle".
-The path is particularly impressive when the weather is clear and there is good visibility when the entire Amalfi Coast stretches out to the horizon.
+The "Sentiero Degli Dei" starts at the main square of Bomerano and leads slightly downhill to "Nocelle" with wonderful viewpoints and great perspectives.
+The path is particularly impressive in clear weather and with good visibility, when the entire Amalfi Coast stretches out before you to the horizon.

-The first part of the hike to the small church of "Nocelle" usually leads slightly downhill and is therefore very pleasant to hike.
-The steep stretch to Positano only follows in the second part.
-Many hiking groups are therefore picked up by their coach in Nocelle again, but for us it goes down many hundreds of steps to Positano.
+The first part of the hike up to the small church of "Nocelle" leads mostly gently downhill and is therefore very pleasant to hike.
+The steep part to Positano only follows in the second part.
+Many hiking groups are therefore picked up again by their coach in Nocelle, but for us it's down many hundreds of steps to Positano.

 From Bomerano to Nocelle

-Due to the good signage of the "Sentiero Degli Dei" we limit ourselves here only to the essential branches:
+Due to the good signposting of the "Sentiero Degli Dei", we will limit ourselves at this point only to the essential turn-offs:

-- 200m after leaving the village square of Bomerano the path leads under a bridge, behind it we have to turn right (waypoint 1)
+- 200m after leaving the village square of Bomerano, the path passes under a bridge, beyond which we have to turn right (waypoint 1).

-- In Nocelle (approx. 1:45 h from Bomerano) we always keep left or downhill until we come to a small church with a viewing platform and public toilet (waypoint 3).
+- In Nocelle (approx. 1:45 h from Bomerano), keep to the left or downhill until you reach a small church with a viewing platform and public WC (waypoint 3).

 From Nocelle to Montepertuso

-There are two different ways to get to Positano from Nocelle: either take the direct path downwards, which simply goes down from the small square in front of the church of Nocelle, or an alternative path via the town of "Montepertuso".
-Both versions are nice, but the direct route to Positano ends at the end of approx. 1 km along the busy coastal road SS163 for about 1 km at the end.
+From Nocelle there are two different ways to get to Positano: either you take the direct way down, which simply continues down from the small square in front of the church of Nocelle, or an alternative way via the village of "Montepertuso".
+Both variants are beautiful, but the direct path to Positano leads along the busy coastal road SS163 for about 1 km at the end.

-We only describe the variant via Montepertuso here, since this is used less frequently and requires more explanation than the "direct" variant.
+We describe here only the variant via Montepertuso, as this is less frequently climbed and requires more explanation than the "direct" variant.

 From Montepertuso down to Positano

-Approximately 350m after the village square of Montepertuso, directly in front of the house no. 10 and recognizable by the crossing zebra crossing, the steep path to Positano branches off to the left (waypoint 6).
-A few meters after entering the stair path, an even steeper path branches off to the left.
-It doesn't really matter which of the two stairs we follow, because both ways meet again at waypoint 7.
-What we think is a nicer view is on the left (ie steeper) stairway.
+About 350m after the village square of Montepertuso, directly in front of house no. 10 and recognisable by the crossing zebra crossing, the steep path to Positano branches off to the left (waypoint 6).
+A few metres after entering the stairway, an even steeper path branches off to the left.
+It doesn't really matter which of the two stairs we follow, as both paths meet again at waypoint 7.
+In our opinion, however, the left (i.e. steeper) stairway path has the more beautiful view.

 At waypoint 7 we meet the SS163 - the "Strada Statale Amalfitana".
-Here is the first SITA bus stop from which we could drive towards Sorrento or Colli San Pietro.
+Here is the first SITA bus stop from which we could go towards Sorrento or Colli San Pietro.
 The buses usually run every half hour, but tickets must be purchased in a tabacchi shop before starting the journey (alternatively via the "UnicoCampania" app, see note on stage 1).
 Attention: The buses are sometimes overcrowded, even in low season, so that you may be turned away by the bus driver and have to wait for the next bus.
 It is therefore advisable to plan a little more time.
-A current bus schedule can be downloaded here: www.sitasudtrasporti.it (As of January 2019, the bus line with the number 5070 is relevant between Positano and Sorrento).
+A current bus timetable can be downloaded here: www.sitasudtrasporti.it (As of January 2019, bus number 5070 is relevant between Positano and Sorrento).

-Somewhat more convenient and interactive is the schedule prepared by a third-party provider, which can be called up via the following link: moovitapp.com, This international public transport guide not only shows the departure times but also the route of the bus line including all intermediate stops.
+Somewhat more convenient and interactive is the timetable prepared by a third-party provider, which can be accessed via the following link: moovitapp.com.
+This international public transport guide shows not only the departure times but also the route of the bus line including all intermediate stops.
 In Positano, all SITA stops are on the SS163.
-This also applies to today's milestone: the SITA stop at the Internazionale bar (Tabacchi shop diagonally opposite).
+This also applies to today's destination: the SITA stop at the Bar Internazionale (Tabacchi shop diagonally opposite).

-Before that, however, it goes downhill again: Further, some somewhat hidden stairways lead us down to the church of Santa Maria Assunta with its striking dome and to the beach in Positano.
-Note: if you do not find the entrance to the stairs right away, you should use the zebra crossing - these are usually located exactly where a stairway crosses the street!
+Before that, however, it's downhill again: further, partly somewhat hidden stairways lead us down to the church of Santa Maria Assunta with its striking dome and to the beach of Positano.
+Note: if you don't find the entrance to the stairs straight away, you should orientate yourself by the zebra crossings - these are usually placed exactly where a stairway crosses the road!

-For those who come back from lunch well refreshed after the strenuous descent to Positano and still feel like a small summit climb, we recommend the following short hike in the afternoon: Hike to Monte Vico Alvano.
+For those who come back well-fed from lunch after the strenuous descent to Positano and still feel like a short climb to the summit, we recommend the following short hike in the afternoon: Hike to Monte Vico Alvano.

-As already indicated above, there is also an alternative for stage 4, the whole without bus ride gets along.
-Stage 4 is thus extended by approx. 3 hours and requires approx. 600 additional vertical meters in the ascent (+500 altitude difference in the descent).
-This variant is 18 km long and is suitable for sporty hikers who can do without a visit to Positano and who prefer to switch to a lonely panoramic hike above Positano after the often overcrowded Sentiero Degli Dei.
-Alternatively, an overnight stay halfway is possible (e.g. in the Farmhouse La Ginestra, please refer Experience report from Maren).
+As already indicated above, there is also an alternative for stage 4, which is entirely without bus ride can do without.
+Stage 4 is thus extended by approx. 3 hours and requires approx. 600 additional metres of altitude in the ascent (+500 metres in altitude in the descent).
+This variant is 18 km long and is suitable for sporty hikers who can do without a visit to Positano and would rather change to a solitary panoramic hike above Positano after the often crowded Sentiero Degli Dei.
+Alternatively, an overnight stay halfway along the route is also possible (e.g. at the Agriturismo La Ginestra, see Field report from Maren).

-Then it's a few kilometers more or less flat for a few kilometres in a large arc around Positano.
-However, before the highest point of the hike, the "Monte Commune", however, an ascent of approx. 200 meters has to be mastered.
+Then the route goes more or less flat for a few kilometres in a large arc around Positano.
+However, before the highest point of the hike, the "Monte Commune", there is another climb of about 200 metres in altitude.

-Almost at the end of the hike, just before Colli S. Pietro - the destination of stage 4 - there is the possibility of a small detour to Monte Vico Alvano.
-From here the hike is identical to the way back Short hike described here to Monte Vico Alvano.
+Almost at the end of the hike, shortly before Colli S. Pietro - the destination of stage 4 - there is the possibility of a small detour to Monte Vico Alvano.
+From here on, the hike is identical to the return route of the Short hike to Monte Vico Alvano described here.

 Facts about this variant